-With growth in the number of branches and the over all AUM, staffing has also increased leading to increased recruitment during the FY 2022-23.
-A new position of Chief Administrative Officer was introduced and Mr. V L Paul joined our organization as CAO.
-He has a rich experience of above 40 years in banking and is specialized in Human Resources and Industrial Relations.
+With growth in the number of branches and the over all AUM, staffing has also increased leading to increased recruitment during the FY 2023-24.

 A plethora of employee welfare measures were introduced which included, gifts for new born babies of the staff members and marriage gift for newly wedded staff members and group insurance policies for staff and close dependents.
 The HR Manual was standardized as per the latest policies and the Company also initiated professional development of staff by introducing IIBF certification, for staff interested to obtain the qualification.
 The overall measures has boosted employee morale and that has led to a decrease in the attrition rate of the employees.
-As on 31st March 2023, 4020 employees are in the rolls of the Company.
+As on 31st March 2024, 4563 employees are in the rolls of the Company.

-Details of significant changes (ie change of 25% or more as compared to the immediately previous FY) in key financial ratios, along with detailed explanations therefore, including :
+Details of significant changes (ie change of 25% or more as compared to the immediately previous FY) in key financial ratios, along with detailed explanations therefor, including :

-No change of 25% or more as compared to the previous FY 2021-22.
+No change of 25% or more as compared to the previous financial year.